High Protein Breakfast Cottage Cheese Muffins

 FAQ

-- Why did my muffins sink after baking?
+- Why did my muffins sink in the center?

 Serving Suggestions